code-Anonymynx/Juggling_Trainer/README.md

 - I've JUST started learning this language.
 - I don't know why not to yet.

 That asside - I've started with the very basics just to get something written.
-I've developed a little index of tricks I know and assigned them with difficulty levels.
-(This is based on my own juggling skill level at the moment).
+I've developed a little index of a few tricks I know and assigned them with difficulty levels. _(Based on my own juggling, not the difficulty of the trick)_

-From that, I was able to create a few simple drill lists, based on how difficult I will find it.
-I decided to asign emojis to each list so I can choose based on how I'm feeling that day.
+Then I created a few simple drill lists sets and asigned emojis to each list, so I can choose based on how I'm feeling that day.

 **Ideas and Things to Develop**: